SimonCoste/SimonCoste.github.io/posts/kesten.md

 $$\lim_{x\to \infty}f(x) = \frac{\int_0^\infty g(u)du}{\mathbb{E}_s[\ln A]} = \frac{\int_0^\infty g(u)du}{\mathbb{E}[A^s \ln A]}=:c.$$
 If $\mathbb{E}[A^s \ln A]>0$, as we assumed, then $c>0$, because $g$ is a nonzero positive function so its integral is nonzero.
 Consequently,
 $$ \lim_{x\to \infty}e^{sx}\mathbb{P}(X>e^x) = c.$$
 This is equivalent to $\mathbb{P}(X>x) \sim cx^{-s}$, as requested.
 There is, however, a serious catch: to apply the main Renewal theorem we need to check the two conditions listed above.
 The second one is nothing but an assumption.
 However, the first one needs $g$ to be "directly Riemann integrable", which is indeed very difficult to check.
-I won't do this part, but it is very easy to see that if $B$ is positive and diffuse, then $g$ is positive and continuous.
+I won't do this part *at all*[^1].

 ### Multi-dimensional case